 Our Zuma Nutrition Happy Hormones Tonic contains a synergistic blend of medicinal herbs designed to support women’s hormonal health and to help restore balance to the endocrine system.
 This is why we recommend this as one of the best supplements for mood swings.

-Curcumin is one of the most researched herbal compounds, and numerous studies have demonstrated that it has the ability to enhance mood by increasing dopamine release.
+Curcumin is one of the most researched herbal compounds, and numerous studies have demonstrated that it has the ability to enhance mood by increasing dopamine and serotonin release.
+It also lowers inflammation and helps protect the body from damage caused by oxidative stress, which may further support dopamine production.

 Magnesium plays an essential role in keeping your body and mind healthy.
 Research on magnesium suggests that magnesium deficiency may contribute to decreased dopamine levels and an increased risk of depression.